CambridgeCentreForProteomics/Visualising_expected_OOPS_data/README.md

-# OOPS_change_in_RNA_binding
+# Visualising OOPS
-Example of how to detect change in RNA binding from parallel Total and RNA-bound protein abundance TMT quantification using the OOPS protocol.

-This notebook is for the Nature Protocols supplementary material
+This repository was used to generate figures for the OOPS Nature Protocols manuscript

+The repository structure is:

+- raw:
+Copies of supplementary data from the original OOPS publication (https://www.nature.com/articles/s41587-018-0001-2)

+- notebooks:
+R markdown notebooks to analyse data and generate figures

+- results/plots:
+Plots from notebooks